godot-escoria/escoria-docs/api/ESCObjectManager.md

 func has(global_id: String) -> bool
 ```

-Check wether an object was registered
+Check whether an object was registered

 #### Parameters